moorepants/dissertation/davisbicycle.rst

 frame is attached to the rear frame via a revolute joint only an additional single orientation and rate measurement is needed to measure the front frame motion.
-I used a similar design and setup as the Delft instrumented bicycle, :ref:`Figure 7 <figSteerSensors>`: a potentiometer for relative steering angle measurement and a single axis rate gyro for the body fixed angular rate of the front frame about the steer axis [#rategyro]_.
+I used a similar design and setup as the Delft instrumented bicycle, :ref:`Figure 11.7<figSteerSensors>`: a potentiometer for relative steering angle measurement and a single axis rate gyro for the body fixed angular rate of the front frame about the steer axis [#rategyro]_.
 I modified the design with some minor improvements such as better tension adjustability and switching to a